alexreardon/bind-event-listener/README.md

   options,
 );

-// This will not unbind as you have not passed in the same 'onClick' function reference target.removeEventListener(
+// Even those the functions look the same, they don't have the same reference.
+// The original onClick is not unbound! target.removeEventListener(
   'click',
   function onClick() {